 If you’re looking for a medium-level trail, check out the one in Grevenmacher!
 It starts near Potaschberg, an archeological site that has some ruins of a second-century funeral monument.
 You’ll bike to the edge of the valley and back, and end in a great spot for some sight-seeing!
 Grevenmacher has some beautiful vineyards, tasty wine, and lots of museums.
 The trail is 15 kilometers long and has some sharp inclines and declines.

 Another option is Belvaux, which looks a lot harder than it actually is!
 It’s got some steep hills, but the momentum you’ll get going down them makes coming back up not too difficult.
 You’ll get some beautiful panoramic views of the town and region, and for an additional challenge, try to make it through the entire trail without putting your foot down!
 This trail is 28.1 kilometers long and takes two to two and a half hours.
-The vast majority of Luxembourg’s hiking trails are medium-level in difficulty, so if these two trails aren’t piquing your interest, you can find some more here!
+The vast majority of Luxembourg’s biking trails are medium-level in difficulty!

 For our experienced mountain bikers, try Berdorf-Beaufort!
 This is a difficult trail with lots of inclines and declines, but the views you’ll see along your ride are definitely worth it.
 You can start at Camping Maartbësch in Berdorf, or at the church in Beaufort and ride the trail backwards.
 Just keep in mind the trail is marked in one direction!
 This trail is 39 kilometers long and involves biking by some bizarrely beautiful rock formations.

-Or, you could try the route in Clervaux, another advanced trail with a lot of hills!
-You’ll start at Place Benelux and head north towards the municipal park.
+Or, you could try the routes in Clervaux, which offer advanced trails.
+Our favourite advanced trail with lots of hills, starts at Place Benelux.
+You’ll then head north towards the municipal park.
 Then, you’ll bike through the forest Op der Woltz before eventually crossing the Woltz river.
 You’ll bike through some more beautiful forests and by some historic abbeys before heading back to Clervaux.
 This trail is 25 kilometers long and takes about three hours.

 Our last recommendation is Vianden, a trail that lets you explore the countryside and see some beautiful views of the town!
 You start at the bus station and head up to SEO’s hydroelectric power station.
 There are some steps on this trail, so you’ll have to dismount for a part of it.
 You can take a short detour to visit the Notre Dame Chapel in Bildchen, and you’ll also bike right by Vianden Castle before ending up right where you started!
 This trail has a rather steep incline right in the middle, is 22 kilometers long, and should take a little over two hours.